 Please carefully review this guidance to prepare to share your team’s work at the showcase.
 All questions about the showcase can be directed to Meghan O’Neil.

 Showcase Registration and Participation

-Each year, this event offers teams the opportunity to celebrate their achievements with friends and colleagues and make new connections with individuals across campus.
-As such, we encourage showcase participants to stay for the entire program to visit other teams’ posters and displays and listen to the lightning talks.
 Please discuss your showcase plan with your team ahead of time, and plan to have at least one member of your team standing with your poster or display at all times during the open floor portions of the event.
 We hope that showcase participants will stay for the entire program to visit other teams’ posters and displays and listen to the lightning talks.

-- 3:30-4:15: Open Floor featuring posters/alternative displays – Student team members will share their research findings through poster presentations and alternative displays.
+- 3:30-4:30: Open Floor featuring posters/interactive displays – Students from each team will share their research findings through either a poster presentation or an interactive display.
 Showcase guests will be invited mingle and talk with students about their research.

-- 4:15-4:50: Lightning Talks – Students from six project teams will share research highlights through five-minute “lightning talks.”
-(These talks are designed to showcase the breadth of research taking place through the program, and these teams have already been pre-selected and notified.)
+- 4:30-5:05: Lightning Talks – Students from six project teams will share research highlights through five-minute “lightning talks.”
+(These talks are designed to showcase the breadth of research taking place through the program, and the teams will be pre-selected.)
 All showcase guests will be asked to direct their attention to the student speakers.
 After talks conclude, we will also announce the winners of this year’s poster awards, mentorship and leadership awards, and student research grants.

-- 4:50-6:00 Open Floor resumes – Showcase guests will again be able to mingle, visit posters and alternative displays, and talk with teams about their research.
+- 5:05-6:00 Open Floor resumes – Showcase guests will again be able to mingle, visit posters and interactive displays, and talk with teams about their research.